 A few years later After the Poets with Ce and Tony, then with Mel (who also played years later in the Fridges), Mike and Alex, performing occasionally with the poet troupe The Awfully Nice Poets.

 Anyone who has studied the band-member history of folk-rock bands like Fairport Convention or Steely Span will understand that nothing is ever ‘fixed’ when it comes to band members!
 That seems to be just how it is in the music business, and particularly folk-rock bands it seems.
 We have certainly seen a few musicians come and go the past few years.

 The Band has been through a few more major changes recently, as bands do with people moving on and progressing their careers.
-We currently comprise Barry on vocals/guitars and Ian on percussion.
-We are exploring possibilities with potential lead female singers for the band, and looking for a guitar and bass player.
+We are currently a 4-piece band comprising Barry on vocals/guitars, Ian on percussion, Angel singing and Nick on a range of guitars.
+We are also looking for a bass player.
 We also have an interested sax player, Henry, trying a few songs out.
 All is change, so watch this space.

-We all moved through 2022 and then well out of Covid restrictions, and into 2023, which promises to be quite a year for musicians and audiences alike.
+We all moved through 2022 and then, well out of Covid restrictions, into 2024, which promises to be quite a year for musicians and audiences alike.
 We will update the web diary as gigs get confirmed.

 We published our CD Resilience in May 2020, just before lockdown, not brilliant timing, but it's now on all music social networks.
 Then, In Autumn 2022, we went back into J&J Studios with studio owner Jim Barr from the band Portishead as our engineer for 3 weekends of recording and mixing.
 The CD is called Legacy and has been mastered by our long-term mastering engineer Pete Maher.
 The CD was launched in the Spring of 2023!